ezsystems/commerce-documentation/docs/guide/newsletter/newsletter2go/newsletter2go_cookbook/sending_additional_data_to_newsletter2go.md

 Before a user is created in the Newsletter2Go address book, an [event is dispatched](../newsletter2go_service.md) that enables you to send some additional data.
-Any data can be sent to Newsletter2Go, but custom attributes have to be created first in the Newsletter2Go backend.
+To send additional data to Newsletter2Go, you have to also create custom attributes in the Newsletter2Go backend.

 To send the amount of products in a user's order to Newsletter2Go: